 - restructure the underperforming content and add new sections, if necessary, to make the keywords inclusion more logical and natural.

-Jason Acidre, co-founder at Xight Interactive and SEO pro has an easy guide you can follow for on page optimization, along with a detailed case study on Keyword Tool.
+Jason Acidre, co-founder at Xight Interactive and SEO pro has an easy guide you can follow for on-page optimization, along with a detailed case study on Keyword Tool.
 Follow the suggestions to rank for multiple keywords on a single page and improve your content.
+Moreover, lots of other SEO experts and digital marketing agencies are recommending the Keyword Tool.

 After you finish adding all the key phrase suggestions naturally and creating meaningful fresh new content, you need to go further and change the On page SEO elements that will help you rank higher.